LES’ oil- or natural gas-fired power plant with one simple-cycle combustion turbine totaling 29 MW was installed in 1972.

 LES began receiving energy from a share of the Broken Bow Wind Farm in December 2012.
 LES entered into a power purchase agreement for 10 MW of the total 80-MW wind project, which consists of 50 wind turbines.
 The project is located just east of the community of Broken Bow in central Nebraska.

 LES began receiving energy from the Arbuckle Mountain Wind Farm in November 2015.
 LES entered into a power purchase agreement for the full 100-MW project, which consists of 50 wind turbines.
 The project is located in south-central Oklahoma, about 80 miles south of Oklahoma City.

-LES owns 12.76 percent of this coal-fired power plant with approximately 10.5 percent, or 179 MW, available after ownership and participation sales.
-Construction was completed in 1982 on the three-unit, 1,710-MW plant.
+LES owns 12.76 percent of this coal-fired power plant with approximately 10.5 percent, or 178 MW, available after ownership and participation sales.
+Construction was completed in 1982 on this three-unit plant.

 Owned by Nebraska Public Power District, LES participates under a life-of-plant contract by purchasing 8 percent of the output, or 109 MW.
 The final phase of this coal-fired plant was completed in 1982.

-*LES is selling the Renewable Energy Credits associated with these generating resources; the renewable attributes are transferred to the REC recipient.
-Renewable Energy Credits represent a right to market characteristics associated with renewable generating facilities.
-One credit is created for every megawatt-hour of energy generated by a renewable resource.
-Renewable Energy Credits are also commonly referred to as Green Tags, Renewable Energy Certificates, Tradable Renewable Certificates, and environmental attributes.
+*LES is selling the Renewable Energy Certificates associated with these generating resources; the renewable attributes are transferred to the REC recipient.
+RECs represent a right to market characteristics associated with renewable generating facilities.
+One REC is created for every megawatt-hour of energy generated by a renewable resource.